Environmental Management Policy

-Piedmont Office Realty Trust is dedicated to environmentally sustainable practices that enhance our commitment to provide highest quality office properties.
+Piedmont Office Realty Trust is dedicated to sustainable practices that enhance our commitment to provide highest quality office properties while responsibly managing our impact on the environment.
 We strive to own and manage workplaces that are environmentally conscious, productive, and healthy for our tenants and employees by:

 – Empowering our property teams with the data and tools they need to sustainably manage their buildings.

 – Leveraging industry partnerships with BOMA, ENERGY STAR, and U.S. Green Building Council, to verify and advance the environmental performance of our assets.

 – Implementing processes that continually improve our environmental performance and manage our climate change risk.

 The Environmental & Social Steering Committee includes the Chief Financial Officer, Chief Accounting Officer, VP of Human Resources, EVP of Real Estate Operations, SVP of Property Management, Director of Sustainability, and consultants as needed.
 The purpose of the Environmental & Social Steering Committee is to support our on-going commitment to environmental, health and safety, corporate social responsibility, and other relevant public policy matters.
 The Committee is a cross-functional team that meets quarterly and assists Piedmont’s executive leadership team in:

 – Setting general strategy relating to environmental and social matters,